2007 Stanley Cup playoffs: (1) Buffalo Sabres vs. (4) Ottawa Senators

-Western Conference Final
+Western Conference final

 (1) Detroit Red Wings vs. (2) Anaheim Ducks

 This was the fourth playoff meeting between these two teams, with Detroit winning two of the three previous series.
-They last met in the 2003 Western Conference Quarterfinals where Anaheim won in four games.
-Detroit most recently made it to the Conference Finals in 2002 where they defeated Colorado in seven games, while Anaheim most recently made it to the Conference Finals in the previous year where they lost in five games to Edmonton.
+They last met in the 2003 Western Conference quarterfinals where Anaheim won in four games.
+Detroit most recently made it to the conference finals in 2002 where they defeated Colorado in seven games, while Anaheim most recently made it to the conference finals in the previous year where they lost in five games to Edmonton.
 The teams split this year's four-game regular season series.

 Anaheim defeated the Red Wings in six games.
 Detroit goaltender Dominik Hasek made 31 saves as the Red Wings took game one with a 2–1 victory.
 Scott Niedermayer ended game two at 14:17 of the first overtime as the Ducks tied the series with a 4–3 win.
 The Red Wings chased Ducks goaltender Jean-Sebastien Giguere from game three after he allowed three goals on thirteen shots, Detroit scored two more times and won the game 5–0.
 After the game Chris Pronger was suspended for one game by the NHL; his suspension was the result of a simultaneous hit on Tomas Holmstrom that Scott Niedermayer was penalized for.
 While Pronger received no penalty on the play for the hit during the game he was later suspended after NHL officials reviewed the replays, which showed Holmstrom being boarded from behind as a result of a Pronger elbow.
 The Ducks broke a tie in the third period of game four when Ryan Getzlaf scored on the power-play, they went on to add an empty net goal from Rob Niedermayer that gave Anaheim a 5–3 win that tied the series at two games.
 Scott Niedermayer forced overtime in game five as he scored on the power-play with 47.3 seconds remaining in the game; Teemu Selanne completed the comeback for Anaheim at 11:57 of the first overtime period as the Ducks took a 2–1 victory.
-The Red Wings mounted a late comeback attempt in game six before coming up short in a 4–3 loss than ended the series and sent Anaheim to the second Stanley Cup Finals in their history.
+The Red Wings mounted a late comeback attempt in game six before coming up short in a 4–3 loss that ended the series and sent Anaheim to the second Stanley Cup Final in their history.